vahidinj/Machine_Learning/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
 Any feedback is also very welcomed and encouraged.

-### Future Projects

-- Classification Models
-- Clustering Algorithms
-- Neural Networks
-- And more...

 ## Requirements